leshow/blog/content/post/haskell_vs_rust_serialization.md

 Note the `rename`.
 Serde has a bunch of these baked in, like `rename_all="snake_case"` or `lowercase`.
 Read about them [here](https://serde.rs/variant-attrs.html)

+## Performance

 ## Conclusion

 Haskell arguably has more flexibility here as `fieldLabelModifier` can be any function, but it seems that flexibility comes at a price.
-Briefly looking through the code for `serde_derive` it looks like serde will do the transformation at compile time (by virtue of `rename_by_rules` occuring inside `from_ast` [here](https://github.com/serde-rs/serde/blob/fa854a21083b06f509c537190550555e5473644f/serde_derive/src/internals/attr.rs#L1159)).
+Briefly looking through the code for `serde_derive` it looks like serde will do the transformation at compile time (by virtue of `rename_by_rules` occurring inside `from_ast` [here](https://github.com/serde-rs/serde/blob/fa854a21083b06f509c537190550555e5473644f/serde_derive/src/internals/attr.rs#L1159)).
 I can't say definitively aeson won't do that with `fieldLabelModifier` but my guess is this is a run-time transformation, I'd happily like to be proven wrong though.

 In a lot of ways the libraries function very similarly, and really, comparing the ergonomics of a library across languages is foolish.
 I did write less concrete instances in serde though.